Signed in as:

 Yes!
 Despite being over 350 years old and uninsulated, Orchard House offers one of the most comfortable visit experiences while helping to save our planet via use of one of the most sustainable forms of energy available -- geothermal -- for our climate control system.
 Not only have our ground source heat pumps been able to easily adjust interior temperatures in both the House and School of Philosophy year-round, they eliminated our reliance on fossil fuels, and slashed our utility bills by nearly 60%!
 We believe our commitment to sustainability would have greatly pleased the Alcotts, who were themselves loving and responsible stewards of the many gifts Nature provides to humankind.

-Orchard House does not have food service available, but we do sell individually packaged cookies and candy as well as boxed water for a nominal fee in our Store.
+Orchard House does not have food service available, but we do sell individually packaged cookies and candy as well as spring water in infinitely refillable/recyclable aluminum cans for a nominal fee in our Store.
 (It may interest you to know that Concord was the first town in America to ban the sale of 16.5 ounce or smaller plastic water bottles to protect the environment!)

 We welcome organized motor coach visitors as well as schools, scouts, senior living facilities, book clubs, and other special interest groups throughout the year for guided tours and educational programs.